Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-07-deep-dive-into-hashbrown.markdown

 > I've added another row to indicate the buckets/slots computed from the hashes.

-Note that the new K/V pair is on index 4, even though its slot index is 3.
+Note that the new key/value pair is on index 4, even though its slot index is 3.
 This way, we sequentially fill the empty slots.
 Also, the ordering is unnecessary.

-Let's try and add a few more elements `(29, 7)`, `(6, 6)`, `(3, 4)`:
+Let's try and add a few more elements...

 ```
  index |  0  |  1   |  2  |  3  |  4   |  5  |  6  |  7  |